Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Problem Formulation and Modeling Framework

 \section{Problem Formulation and Modeling Framework}

 Policymakers responding to the opioid epidemic face a fundamental challenge: identifying which intervention combinations work best for each community.
 This goal, tailoring public health strategies to local conditions rather than applying uniform policies, reflects the emerging paradigm of precision public health.
 Achieving it requires evaluating how different communities respond to different combinations of interventions such as naloxone distribution and buprenorphine treatment access.
+We focus on naloxone and buprenorphine as they represent two widely deployed, evidence-based interventions for the opioid crisis.
+Naloxone is a harm-reduction strategy that reverses opioid overdoses and has been shown to be effective at reducing overdose mortality \shortcite{naumann2019naloxone, walley2013opioid}.
+Buprenorphine is a medication for opioid use disorder that reduces disease burden by supporting recovery \shortcite{wen2017bupre, nosyk2024buprenorphine}.

+To avoid ambiguity, we clarify the terminology used throughout the paper. \emph{Multi-level, multi-component interventions} refers to the policy design space, in which each of several intervention components (here, naloxone and buprenorphine) is applied at one of several dispensing-rate levels, where each level denotes a fixed proportional increase relative to a county's baseline dispensing rate, representing a comparable scale-up effort across counties.
+The \emph{two-stage metamodel} refers to the two-stage structure of the surrogate: a contextual stage, where GPR learns county-specific coefficients, and an outcome stage, where the response function maps treatment conditions to predicted overdose mortality.
+Finally, the \emph{two-step sequential design} refers to the sampling procedure, which first selects a county and then selects a treatment condition for the chosen county.